-You can either upload your scanned document in the 'Documents' tab in your account at Universityadmissions.se,
+Upload your scanned document in the 'Documents' tab in your account at Universityadmissions.se

 For academic documents different regulations applies to different countries.
 Check what is required for your country before you submit any documentation.Instruction for my country (opens in a new tab)Entry requirements

 - At least 12 months of documented work experience* accumulated after the applicant’s Bachelor’s degree studies.
 This work experience may be in any field and do not need to be related to the applicant’s educational profile.